 As Myanmar opens up to the outside world after decades of isolation, universities across the country are embracing the concept of open access (OA).

-EIFL has been working with two leading universities, University of Mandalay and University of Yangon, to set up OA institutional repositories.
+In 2015 EIFL began working with two leading universities, University of Mandalay and University of Yangon, to set up OA institutional repositories.
+In 2017 we expanded our support to include three more universities - Yadanabon University, Yangon University of Economics and Yezin Agricultural University.
 There are 158 universities under the Myanmar Ministry of Education, and several more are also keen to set up OA repositories.

 EIFL’S OA support is part of the EIFL e-Library Myanmar project, which was created to enable libraries at universities under the control of the Ministry of Education to provide effective support for teaching, research and learning.